AusClimateService/npcp/README.md

-The model data requiring bias correction is the dynamically downscaled BOM-BARPA-R, CSIRO-CCAM-2203, UQ-DES-CCAM-2105 and NARCLIM-WRF data for both the ECMWF-ERA5 and CSIRO-ACCESS-ESM1-5 parent models.
+The model data requiring bias correction is the dynamically downscaled BOM-BARPA-R, CSIRO-CCAM-2203, UQ-DES-CCAM-2105 and NARCLIM-WRF data for the ECMWF-ERA5 and various CMIP6
+(i.e. CSIRO-ACCESS-ESM1-5, NCAR-CESM2 and EC-Earth-Consortium-EC-Earth3) parent models.
 Check the input data availability table above for an indication of which combinations of downscaling and parent models are available.